adobe/cla-bot/README.md

 - [`./checker`][checker] contains an action that runs on every [github.com/adobe] pull request open, close and synchronize.
-Checker's job is to check if the user submitting the pull request has signed the [CLA][cla] or if the user is an Adobe or Magento employee (by checking [github.com/adobe] or magento organization membership).
+Checker's job is to check if the user submitting the pull request has signed the [CLA][cla] or if the user is an Adobe or Magento employee (by checking [github.com/adobe] or Magento organization membership).
 - [`./setgithubcheck`][setgithubcheck] contains an action that interacts with the GitHub REST API's [Checks API](https://developer.github.com/v3/checks/runs) to set checkmarks on pull requests.
 It is invoked by other actions to communicate pass/fail to pull request authors.
 - [`./lookup`][lookup] contains an action that accepts `agreement_id`s as `agreements` parameter, interacts with [Adobe Sign formData APIs][formdataapi], it parses the formData of all the agreements to lookup the GitHub usernames in the agreements and returns a consolidated list of GitHub usernames.
 - [`./signwebhook`][signwebhook] contains an action that receives event payloads from Adobe Sign when users sign our CLA agreement.
 This enables a push-based flow and foregoes the user having to take additional steps after they sign our